Union busting: Germany

 NGG, the German union for restaurant and food workers in 1999 used the notion of union busting to characterize the practices of McDonald's in Germany to kick out employees' representative bodies (Betriebsräte) and to prevent the voting of such representative bodies.
 However, only the study Union Busting in Deutschland (Union Busting in Germany) by Werner Rügemer and Elmar Wigand introduced the notion and presented an analysis of union busting.
 The study was commissioned by the largest German union, the metal workers union IG Metall and has been published in 2014.

 Rügemer and Wigand also referred in their study to US authors such as John Logan, Kate Bronfenbrenner, Martin Jay Levitt, and Joseph McCain.
 Subsequently, the authors published a much expanded and updated version in form of a book with the title Die Fertigmacher.
 Arbeitsunrecht und die professionelle Bekämpfung der Gewerkschaften (Union Busting, Labor Injustice and The Professional Fight Against Trade Unions).
 After this, the notion union busting is used routinely in the media and by all German unions.

 Rügemer and Wigand defined union busting in the following sentences: "Union Busting is the purposeful application and modular combination of practices to prevent employer-independent organization and advocacy in a company.
 Another point is to prevent (sabotage) the industry.
 Union Busting is operated both to attack the achieved status quo of collectivity, participation and labor protection.
 As well as to end organizing efforts of employees already in the initial stage."

-Later, Rügemer and Wigand founded the non-profit association Action Against Labour Injustice.
+Later, Rügemer and Wigand founded the non-profit association Aktion gegen Arbeitsunrecht (stylized aktion ./. arbeitsunrecht, in English: action against labour injustice).
 The organization works for dependent employees and in particular works-councils.
 The target group are the people affected by union busting and other forms of work inequalities.
 The association helps the victims with public actions and by legal.
 Prominent examples for union busting in Germany are Amazon.com, Birkenstock, Legoland, Haticon, Nora Systems, United Parcel Systems, Charité/Vivantes, Neupack, Edeka, DURA Automotive Systems, Median, Maredo, H&M and OBI.